A teaser to TIME OF THE SEASON. This is only the beginning...

 CHAPTER ONE

 The House of Balestrom stood intimidating above the tree lines.
-Its
+Itsbeautiful red roof and Victorian arches reached up to the sky like

 hands.
 The day was clear and bright as the lake that separated land